bloc97/Anime4K/md/GLSL_Instructions_Mac_IINA.md

   1. Anime4K has 3 Major Modes: A, B and C. Each mode is optimized for a different class of anime degradations, explanations are in [**Advanced Usage Instructions**](md/GLSL_Instructions_Advanced.md#advanced-usage-instructions-glsl--mpv-v4x)<br>
      - By Default, Mode A (best for 1080p anime) is automatically enabled in our template (this can be change in mpv.conf)

-  2. To enable each Mode Manually
+  2. To enable each Mode manually
      - Press CTRL+1 to enable Mode A (1080p)
      - Press CTRL+2 to enable Mode B (720p)
      - Press CTRL+3 to enable Mode C (480p)